quicwg/multipath/draft-ietf-quic-multipath.md

 {{consume-retire-cid}}), path status management (see {{path-state}}) and path closure (see {{path-close}}).
-However, this document does not specify when a client decides to initiate or close a path, or how multiple active paths are used for sending.
+However, this document does not specify when a client decides to initiate or close a path, or how multiple open paths are used for sending.

 ## Path Initiation and Validation {#path-initiation}